Step 1. Charge new earphones for 30 minutes before pairing.

 If they have never been paired but do not go into the pairing state automatically, or if they have previously been paired with another device, then you must put them in pairing mode manually:

 - If the LED is unlit, then the earphone is OFF.
 Touch the control surface for about 2 seconds until the voice prompt says ‘power on’ and the LED flashes white.
 Both earphones must be powered ON.

-- If both earphones’ LEDs are flashing white, then neither of them is waiting to pair.
+- If both earphones’ LEDs are flashing white, then neither of them are waiting to pair.
 Touch the control surface on ONE earphone, it doesn’t matter which one, for about 8 seconds until the voice prompt says ‘waiting to pair’ and the LED flashes blue and white alternately.
 One earphone must be waiting to pair.

 Step 3.
 Go to Settings and select Bluetooth.